Same-sex marriage (SSM) and

 - In 2007, three years after the voters approved a ban on SSM in the Oregon Constitution, Ira Glass visited Portland, OR on a book tour.
+He is the host and producer of the radio and television show This American Life.
 He was scheduled to speak at the New Hope Community Church in Happy Valley.
 When he found out about the active role that the church had played to promote the anti-SSM ballot measure, he asked for a change in venue.

 - In 2008, when Kurt Kroon became a pastor at New Hope, he was shocked by the anti-gay reputation that the church had in the community.
 He said:

 "I was shocked that this was one of the dominant online conversations.
 That’s just not what we want to be known for."

 - Janet Cotton, another pastor at New Hope, said: